All Episodes

 All right, thanks, Scott Shannon.

-Hour two, Sean Hannity Show, toll free.
+Hour two Sean Hannity Show, toll-free.

-If you want to be a part of the program, we'll get to your calls coming up this this hour.
+If you want to be a part of the program, we'll get to your calls coming up this hour.

-And you know, taking this all the way back to Hillary Clinton, and no reasonable prosecutor would prosecute top secret classified information all over her private servers, and then of course, 33,000 subpoenaed emails deleted.
+And, you know, taking this all the way back to Hillary Clinton, and no reasonable prosecutor would prosecute top-secret classified information all over her private servers.

-We had not heard of I never heard of Bleach Pit before that case and devices destroyed with hammers and SIM cards removed, but no reasonable prosecutor would prosecute.
+We had not heard of, I never heard of bleach pit before that case, and devices destroyed with hammers and SIM cards removed, but no reasonable prosecutor would prosecute.

 Let me read them to you.